-- Instagram has built in lots of great ways to add effects, colors, text, and stickers to your images.
+Instagram has built in lots of great ways to add effects, colors, text, and stickers to your images.
 But if you want to take your design capabilities up a few notches, you can create your slides in PicMonkey and then upload them to Instagram.
-Online experts recommend that you use images that are 1080 x 1920 pixels.
-You can make a canvas of that size in PicMonkey by hovering over Design at the top of the homepage, clicking Custom size, inputting your pixel dimensions, and clicking Make it!
+Use images that are 1080 x 1920 pixels.
+You can make a post of that size in PicMonkey with a pre-sized Instagram Story template or blank canvas.

 Holidays usually only last a day.
 So what better way to celebrate them than with a slideshow that’ll disappear in 24 hours?
+(Unless you add to your Highlights…yes, you know this already, just a quick reminder.)
 Instagram Stories is perfect for rejoicing in well-known holidays like Independence Day, Mother’s Day, and Valentine’s Day, but it’s also a great way to acknowledge the more obscure festivals—from Square Dance Day to Eat a Red Apple Day to World Vegetarian Day.

-For our Pie Day promotion, we took advantage of PicMonkey’s vast array of overlays, from the strawberries in Backyard Cookout to the arrow in the Arrows group.
+For our Pie Day promotion, we took advantage of PicMonkey’s vast array of graphics using strawberries and arrows.
 If you’re a verified business, you can use a “See More” message at the bottom.
 If you’re not, you can use the last slide to explain how to access your promotion.

-- Another option is to ask people to slide into your DMs if they want to take advantage of your offer.
+Another option is to ask people to direct message you if they want to take advantage of your offer.

 Making important—or not so important—announcements with Instagram Stories is a clever way to get attention and capitalize on the immediacy of the platform.
 Announcements might include the addition of new a product to your line-up, hiring a key employee, expanding into new territory, or forming a partnership with a related business.
 There are lots of ways to make your announcement as well.
 You can use a series of images to do the big reveal, record a video, or use Instagram’s live-streaming option.
 Some companies will hold an event via Facebook Live and use Stories to promote it.